microsoft/data-factory-testing-framework/docs/basic/getting_started.md

 >For experienced Python and package management users, you can skip this page and go directly to the [repository setup](repository_setup.md) page.

+## Install dotnet runtime

+Install the dotnet runtime (not SDK) from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+This is required to run some expression functions on dotnet just like in Data Factory.

 ## Data Factory pipeline files

 The framework is designed to work with the `json` files that define the data factory pipelines and activities.
 Files from the data factory environment can be downloaded from your data factory environment as described in the [repository setup](repository_setup.md) page.